 How to squash those school bugs!

-The return to school alongside the onset of autumn naturally exposes our children to a range of ailments and infections both inside and outside the school gates.
+The return to school alongside the change in weather naturally exposes our children to a range of ailments and infections both inside and outside the school gates.
 While it is impossible to avoid this exposure, there are steps you can take to reduce the risk of your child succumbing to the latest bug doing the rounds.
-Read our tips on how to squash those bugs
+Read our tips on how to squash those bugs:

 Many illnesses and routine infections such as coughs and colds can be avoided through good personal hygiene.
 The importance of teaching your child basic hygiene routines to avoid the transmission of infection cannot be overstated.
 Encourage your child to wash their hand regularly with soap and water before meals and after visits to the bathroom.
 Where possible they should avoid sharing towels with other students.